Last Updated on November 1, 2021 by Lawrence Berezin

 But, how close is too close?
 Supposing you stay seated behind the wheel of your car at 1 pm on a bright, sunshiny day?

-Here are some more costly fire hydrant mistakes you don’t wanna make!
+Here are some more costly fire hydrant mistakes you don’t want to make!

 Or, what if a parking sign permitted you to park within 15 feet of a fire hydrant?
 Will you still get a ticket?

-Lot’s of questions, but do you have the knowledge to answer ’em?
+Lot’s of questions, but do you know how to answer them?

 Fire Hydrant Ticket Quiz

-The Fire Hydrant Rule, R.408(e)(2), is well-known for its myriad exceptions.
-It is easy to remember that you are prohibited from stopping standing and parking within 15 feet of a fire hydrant unless one of the exceptions applies.
+The Fire Hydrant Rule, R.408(e)(2), is well-known for its numerous exceptions.
+It is easy to remember that the fire hydrant rule prohibits you from stopping standing and parking within 15 feet of a fire hydrant unless one of the exceptions applies.

-You may want to learn the answers to these and other fire hydrant questions (unless you prefer to be a regular contributor to the NYC treasury.
+You may want to learn the answers to these and other fire hydrant questions (unless you prefer to contribute to the NYC treasury regularly.